Linked Lists

 type Node struct {

-next *Node
+Next *Node

 }

-// LinkedList represents a singly linked list.
+// LinkedList represents a simple linked list

 type LinkedList struct {

-head *Node
+Head *Node

 }

-func (l *LinkedList) Append(data interface{}) {
+func (l *LinkedList) Append(value int) {

-if l.head == nil {
+if l.Head == nil {

-l.head = newNode
+l.Head = newNode

 return